masasam/emacs-easy-hugo/README.md

 easy-hugo-previewtime "Preview display time."

+If you want to change default postdir.

+If not set the default postdir will be "content/post".

+Easy-hugo will not start when easy-hugo-postdir don't exists.

+	(setq easy-hugo-postdir "content/home")

 If you want deploy hugo at Amazon S3, please install AWS CLI and set easy-hugo-amazon-s3-bucket-name.

 	(setq easy-hugo-amazon-s3-bucket-name "your-amazon-s3-bucket-name")